 update 3/15/17: The Advanced Theme Generator has been released.
 Find the tool here.

 Click the following link to open up the PowerBI.Tips Color Theme Generator in a different Browser window.
 Once the browser loads the Color Theme Generator follow the instructions listed at the top of the page to select your colors.
 The only required fields are the Name, and at least one color.
 For this tutorial I selected a number of nice pastel colors.
 Click the Download Color Theme button to download the JSON file that we will use in Power BI.

 Note: The Generator was tested on Google Chrome.
 Also, clicking the Download button will download the JSON file to your browser’s default location.
 You will need to know this file location to load the file into Power BI Desktop.

 Head back over to Power BI Desktop.
 On the Home ribbon click the button labeled Switch Theme.
 Then click Import Theme.

 Note: If you want to remove your custom theme you will click on the Switch Theme, then click on the Default Theme.
 The normal power BI colors will be restored.

 Navigate to where your browser downloaded the file.
 Select the file labeled PowerBI-Tips Color Theme.
 Click Open to load the theme.

 PowerBI will prompt a message letting you know everything loaded correctly.
 Click Close to see the new theme applied to our visual.

-We can now see our custom color theme by clicking on the Paint Roller found in the Visualizations panel.
+We can now see our custom theme by clicking on the Paint Roller found in the Visualizations pane.
 Then expand the data field labeled Data colors.
 Under Item1 click the little triangle.

 Tada, now we have a custom color scheme that we create and loaded.
 Also, now that we the JSON file you can modify the file and keep it for future projects.